 Texas

 In 2022, Texas enacted House Bill 3459, known as the Texas Gold Act.
 This Act was amended in 2025 with the passage of House Bill 3812.
 House Bill 3812: 1) extended the length of gold cards from six months to one year; 2) included claims from products not regulated by the Texas Department of Insurance (TDI) in gold card evaluations; and 3) placed restrictions on administrative licenses only for the physician in charge of all utilization management for a health plan and physicians making recissions.
-The law is effective beginning Sept.
+The law became effective on Sept.
 1, 2025.

-Under these laws, physicians and providers can be exempted from requiring PA for certain health care services if they maintain an approval rate of at least 90% over a recent one year period – for those services.
+Under these laws, physicians and providers can be exempted from PA requirements for certain health care services if they maintain an approval rate of at least 90% over a recent one-year period – for those services.
 When evaluating a physician or provider for this exemption, an insurer must consider all PA requests submitted by that physician or provider across all health insurance policies and health benefit plans issued by the insurer, not just those that allow for gold carding.

 It is important to note that these laws do not apply to patients insured by Medicaid or Children’s Health Insurance Program (CHIP).
 The TDI oversees the implementation of this law.